 1.1.
 During the NFL season, the minimum roster size is 40 players and the maximum is 50 players.

 1.2.
-In addition, each team may place up to 15 players onto the injured reserve (IR) list during the NFL season.
+In addition, each team may place an unlimited number of players onto the injured reserve (IR) list during the NFL season.

 1.2.1.
-A player may only be put in IR if they are listed as IR by MFL
+A player may only be put in IR if they are listed as IR (any formof IR – e.g. IR-PUP, COVID-IR) by MFL.

 1.2.4.
-The IR will open again on August 1st, and players may be moved to the IR as soon as they are desginated as ‘IR’ on MFL.
+The IR will open again on August 1st, and players may be moved to the IR as soon as they are designated as ‘IR’ on MFL.

 1.3.1.
-The taxi squad is open to rookie players acquired before the beginning of the NFL season.
+Up to 5 players on the taxi squad may be second-year players.
+The remaining taxi squad spots are open only to rookie players acquired before the beginning of the NFL season.

 1.3.2.
-The taxi squad will open from August 1st.
-Players may be added to the taxi squad until midnight on the Thursday before the first regular season game.
+The taxi squad will open after the Dynabowl draft.
+Players may be added to the taxi squad until midnight on the Tuesday before the first regular season game.
 Players may not be added to the taxi squad during the season.

 1.3.3.
 While players remain on the taxi squad their salaries will not count towards the salary cap.
 However, no guaranteed money may be assigned to a player on the taxi squad.